Internal HTTP(S) load balancer overview

 SSL certificates

-Internal HTTP(S) load balancers using target HTTPS proxies require private keys and SSL certificates as part of the load balancer configuration.
-These load balancers use self-managed regional Compute Engine SSL certificates.
+Internal Application Load Balancers using target HTTPS proxies require private keys and SSL certificates as part of the load balancer configuration.

-The HTTP(S) proxy uses a regional URL map to make a routing determination based on HTTP attributes (such as the request path, cookies, or headers).
-Based on the routing decision, the proxy forwards client requests to specific regional backend services.
+The target HTTP(S) proxy uses URL maps to make a routing determination based on HTTP attributes (such as the request path, cookies, or headers).
+Based on the routing decision, the proxy forwards client requests to specific backend services.
 The URL map can specify additional actions to take such as rewriting headers, sending redirects to clients, and configuring timeout policies (among others).

 Backend service